rcc-uchicago/user-guide/docs/software/apps-and-envs/lammps.md

 mpirun -np $n lmp_gpu -input in.txt -sf gpu -pk gpu 2
 ```

-The following script illustrates how to run the LAMMPS binary built with the KOKKO package `lmp_kokkos_cuda`
+The following script illustrates how to run the LAMMPS binary built with the KOKKOS package `lmp_kokkos_cuda`

 ```
 !/bin/bash